TongCHEN779/MultiMomOpt/README.md

 ```

 ## References
 The Lipschitz Constant Estimation problem is referred to [Semialgebraic Optimization for Lipschitz Constants of ReLU Networks](https://arxiv.org/abs/2002.03657).
 The Robustness Certification problem is referred to [Semidefinite relaxations for certifying robustness to adversarial examples](https://arxiv.org/abs/1811.01057).
-For more information, contact me: tchen@laas.fr.
+For more information, contact me: toch@di.ku.dk.

 # Ellipsoid Problem
 Finding the minimum volume ellipsoid of the image under ReLU networks